Lycanthropia (Grimm): Critical reviews

 "Lycanthropia" received positive reviews.
 Les Chappell from The A.V.
-Club gave the episode an "B+" rating and wrote, "'Lycanthropia' takes one of the series' biggest leaps into that category as Grimm tells its first proper werewolf story, beginning and ending with loud howls in the light of the full moon.
+Club gave the episode a "B+" rating and wrote, "'Lycanthropia' takes one of the series' biggest leaps into that category as Grimm tells its first proper werewolf story, beginning and ending with loud howls in the light of the full moon.
 Yet going past that point it's an episode that's refreshingly light on the other cliches, opting to take elements of that framework and tell a standard Grimm story.
 And in the process, it also finds a way to introduce yet another complication to Team Grimm's life, one with potential for big dividends in future episodes."

 Kathleen Wiedel from TV Fanatic, gave a 3.5 star rating out of 5, stating: "After teasing the Keys and the lost-for-centuries mysterious treasure for four and a half seasons, Grimm decided to... hide the treasure behind some bricks.
 Yep.
 Instead of, you know, following up on this MASSIVE story arc.
 Grimm Season 5 Episode 14 was mostly Case of the Week, with a good dose of fault lines being caused because Renard doesn't talk to people, apparently."

 Lindi Smith from EW wrote, "Is Wu about to become a wesen, or do you think they will find a cure?
 Do we even want to see Wu as a wesen when he's one of the few humans on the show?"

 MaryAnn Sleasman from TV.com, wrote, "'Lycanthropia' tried, and didn't exactly fail, at rebuilding some of that complexity that this latest season has been missing.
 It just wasn't particularly great.
 Not every episode of every series needs to be great, mind you, but Grimm hasn't had anything truly wonderful in some time and I'm ready for it to happen.
 I've been ready.
 Anytime now, Grimm.
 Any.
 Time."

 Christine Horton of Den of Geek wrote, "It was a bit of a mixed bag from the Grimm team this week, with a new case to solve, some ongoing storylines bubbling away in the background and a potentially interesting new development for one of our favourite characters."